StevenBuglione/open-webui/terraform/aws/PLAN.md

 ## 6. Cloudflare & Certificate Strategy
 1. Request ACM certificate in the region powering the ALB (us-east-1 or whichever).
 We use DNS validation.
-2. If Cloudflare automation enabled, Terraform writes `_acme-challenge` records plus the final CNAME (`owui-nonprod.oremuslabs.app`) after ALB provisioning.
+2. If Cloudflare automation enabled, Terraform writes `_acme-challenge` records plus the final CNAME (`external.owui-prod.oremuslabs.app`) after ALB provisioning.
 3. Cloudflare provider credentials should be supplied via `CLOUDFLARE_API_TOKEN` env var; if unset, the DNS module simply does not create resources.
 4. Cloudflare SSL/TLS mode should remain “Full (strict)” so Cloudflare trusts ACM certificate.